Hiran2006/Learner-Full-Stack-Webs/README.md

 # Learner-Full-Stack-Webs
-This is a Collection of website I used to learn HTML,CSS,JavaScript.
+This is a Collection of website I used to learn HTML, CS, JavaScript.

 These are Base Level Projects.